-Tomorrow is the annual Farm Aid concert/fundraiser.
-For over 30 years, you have put together a group of celebrity vocal performers such as John Mellencamp, Neil Young, Dave Mathews and Willie Nelson.
-Farm Aid originally started in 1985 to bring awareness to the loss of family farms.
+This Saturday is the annual Farm Aid concert/fundraiser.
+For over 30 years, you have put together a group of celebrity vocal performers such as John Mellencamp, Neil Young, Dave Mathews, and Willie Nelson.
+Farm Aid was originally started in 1985 to bring awareness to the loss of family farms.
 While I appreciate their efforts, the whole Farm Aid is playing off in left field.
 You don’t understand what a family farm is and I would highly suggest you visit a family farm.

 It was terrible.

 Farm Aid’s Mission

 Farm Aid’s ultimate goal is to help keep family farmers on the land.
 And I commend you for that.
 But where you are wrong is your definition of a family farmer.
 On your website, you state,